 In this article, we focus on the error monitoring stage.
-We deal with faults that can happen in the communication mechanism or during the processing of messages, e.g., structural and deadline errors.
-Our proposal is sketched in Fig. 2.
-It relies on a so-called Meta-information database that stores meta-information about the solutions being monitored, e.g., which processes and ports are involved in a solution.
-Note that this database is external to the monitor since it is intended to be shared with other stages of the fault-tolerance pipeline.
+Our proposal is sketched in Figure §2.
+It relies on a so-called Meta-Information database that stores meta-information about the solutions being monitored.
+(Note that this database is external to the monitor since it is intended to be shared with other stages of the fault-tolerance pipeline.)
 The monitor itself is composed of two subsystems and two databases, namely: Event Handler, Error Detector, Work Graph and Work Queue.
-The Event Handler handles events that inform about a port reading or writing a message, either successfully or unsuccessfully.
-It uses the events to build a graph structure that is stored in the Work Graph database; this graph keeps track of the messages processes exchange and their parent-child relationships.
-The Error Detector analyses this graph to find and verify correlations.
+The Event Handler uses inbound events to build a graph structure that is stored in the Work Graph database; this graph keeps track of the messages processes exchange and their relationships.
+The Error Detector is responsible for analysing this graph to find and verify correlations.
 The Work Queue database is used as an intermediate buffer that allows the Event Handler and the Error Detector to work in total asynchrony.
 Every time the Event Handler processes an event, it stores a piece of information in the Work Queue database; this information instructs the Error Detector to analyse the Work Graph database at a specific point in time in order to find the correlation in which a specific message is involved.
-To verify correlations, the Error Detector builds on both built-in and user-defined rules; the former allows to detect communications or deadline errors: the latter allows to detect structural errors that depend on the semantics of a given process or solution, i.e., correlations that lack messages or have more messages than expected.
+To validate correlations, the Error Detector builds on both built-in and user-defined rules; the former allows to detect communications or deadline errors; the latter allows to detect structural errors that depend on the semantics of a given process or solution, i.e., correlations that lack messages or have more messages than expected.
 The only assumption we make is that the clock resolution of the monitor is enough to distinguish between every two messages that are read or written in a row; in other words, we can distinguish between multiple events that involve the same message at the same port.
-In practice, this is not a shortcoming since current clock resolutions are in the order of nanoseconds, whereas reading or writing to a port usually requires more time.
+Note that this is not a shortcoming in practice since current clock resolutions are in the order of nanoseconds, whereas reading or writing to a port usually consumes much more time.